 12 ways to maximise response to your mailshot

-- Write a straightforward headline, highlighting your main benefit.
+- Write a compelling heading, highlighting your main benefit.

-- You have only seconds to make an impact.
-Get to the point immediately and avoid waffle.
+- Get to the point and avoid waffle.

 - Explain your offer.
 Make sure the big benefits are in the first paragraph.